Conformable Scaling and Critical Dynamics: A Unified Framework for Phase Transitions: Numerical fitting and data analysis

-This power-law behavior emerges naturally from the conformable Ginzburg-Landau framework when fractional spatial derivatives are incorporated.
-Similar approaches using fractional or stochastic generalizations of the GL equation have also been explored in dynamical settings \citet{Zhang2022}.
-To see this, consider the modified GL free energy with a conformable derivative:
+Near the critical temperature $T_{c}$, the coherence length diverges according to a power law {[}Eq.~(\ref{eq:xi_power_law}){]}.
+Such scaling behavior arises naturally when the Ginzburg--Landau framework is extended to include fractional or conformable spatial derivatives.
+These generalized operators account for nonlocality, fractality, and memory in the order parameter field, yielding a power-law divergence of the correlation length and critical exponents beyond mean-field values \cite{Laskin2000FractionalQuantumMechanics,Tarasov2010,Weberszpil2015,weberszpil2016variational,West2020}.
+Similar approaches using fractional or stochastic generalizations of the GL-equation have also been explored in dynamical settings \cite{Zhang2022}.
+To see this, consider the modified GL-free energy with the conformable derivative

 which replaces the standard gradient term $|\nabla\psi|^{2}$.
-The corresponding GL equation in one dimension becomes:
+The corresponding GL-equation in one dimension becomes